-In recent years, CSR and ESG have become more and more frequently heard among international companies and listed OTC companies, and their evaluation scores have been increasingly valued by supply chains and consumers, and have also become one of the evaluation indicators for corporate cooperation and financial financing.
-In addition to the manufacturing industry that needs to abide by the regulations, and the disclosure of corporate governance information and CSR corporate social responsibility reports, together with the service industry, catering and food industry, financial industry, real estate construction industry, hospitals and government agencies in colleges and universities, etc., global SMEs, listed companies have also stepped up to contribute to "sustainable development".
+In recent years, Sustainable Development Goals (SDRs), Corporate Social Responsibility (CSR), and Environmental, Social, and Governance (ESG) are terms that have become more and more frequently heard among international companies and listed OTC companies.
+Their evaluation scores have become increasingly important to supply chains and consumers, and have become indicators for corporate evaluation and financial planning.
+In addition to manufacturing regulations, companies are paying more attention to corporate governance information and CSR reports.
+Whether in the service industry, catering and food industry, financial industry, real estate construction industry, hospitals and government agencies, colleges and universities, or global SMEs, companies have stepped up to contribute to "sustainable development".

-Before understanding the sustainable development of enterprises, there are three common terms to understand first.
-They are so similar to each other, but they actually have very different interpretations in terms of definitions.
+There are three common terms that should be understood that concern the sustainable development of enterprises.
+They are similar to each other, but actually have very different interpretations in terms of definitions.

-In order to promote global human rights, reduce poverty gap and improve social responsibility such as climate and environmental protection, production and consumption, the United Nations formulated 17 core sustainable development goals and their sub-indexes in 2015 - "2030 Sustainable Development Goals" (Sustainable Development Goals, referred to as: SDGs).
+In order to promote global human rights, reduce poverty, and improve social responsibility for climate and environmental protection, production, and consumption, the United Nations formulated 17 core sustainable development goals 2015 These are referred to as the "2030 Sustainable Development Goals"

-Its positioning is the core goal that “all countries and their people around the world” need to aim for.
-For example, the core goals mentioned in the Paris Climate Agreement are also linked to the actions and thinking of CSR and ESG.
-Therefore, in terms of coverage, it is the most extensive of the three, and is subdivided into 169 sub-targets.
-It has been extended from the original plan in 2015 to the goal of joint efforts of the world in 2030.
-The general content can be shortened for:
+It is hoped that “all countries and their people around the world” will strive for these goals.
+These goals are often interconnected.
+For example, the core SDG goals mentioned in the Paris Climate Agreement are linked to actions and thinking of CSR and ESG.
+Therefore, in terms of coverage, SDG is the most extensive of the three.
+Under the 17 core goals are 169 sub-targets.
+The general content of the goals includes:

-The intention is to hope that companies can have the responsibility to participate and make efforts within their ability to support human rights, maintain good community relations, employees’ wages and benefits, and customer protection.
+Social refers to the policies a company follows to support human rights, maintain good community relations, provide adequate and fair employees’ wages and benefits, and provide responsible customer protection.

-The management and operation of the company by the board of directors/company decision makers, external and internal risk management, maintenance of stakeholder relationships, rights and interests of supply chain manufacturers, and safety of labor and working environment, etc.
+Corporate Governance addresses the management and operation of the company by the board of directors and company decision makers.
+This will include external and internal risk management, maintenance of stakeholder relationships, assuring the rights and interests of supply chain manufacturers, and the safety of laborers and the working environment, etc.

-ESG performance is no longer just an assessment of a company's contribution to society, it should be used as an investment indicator for investors to check whether a company can operate in the long term.
-ESG is not only the responsibility of a company to participate in society, but also a checklist for investors, shareholders and the financial industry.
-The United Nations published "Who Cares Wins" in 2004, proposing: "ESG actions and scores can show the company's performance, longevity and financial performance”, in vernacular terms, means that a company with a higher ESG score can gain the trust of investors, and can go on for a relatively long time.
-Social issues such as environment and energy, such as wastewater treatment, energy conservation, etc., will damage social interests.
-The core of ESG sustainable management lies in "taking it from the society and using it for the society".
-A company with transparent and clear financials, and a low-risk and stable operation strategy can gain the support of the public and investors, and will make a better chance to operate for a long time.
+ESG performance is no longer just an assessment of a company's contribution to society, it is used as an investment indicator for investors to check whether a company can operate in the long term.
+ESG not only addresses the responsibility of a company to participate in society, but also a includes a checklist for investors, shareholders and the financial industry.
+The United Nations published "Who Cares Wins" in 2004, proposing: "ESG scores can show a company's performance and indicate its potential for sustainability as well as financial performance.
+A company with a higher ESG score can gain the trust of investors, and maintain long term credibility.